 To show attributes of the new instance, click it in the listing.

-Optionally, in the GCP Console, go to the VM Instances page and find your new instance.
+Optionally, in the Cloud Console, go to the VM Instances page and find your new instance.

 Execute a Day 2 workflow on an existing Compute Engine instance

 In VMware documentation, Day 2 operations are those that you perform after initial provisioning.
-This section describes how to execute an operational workflow on a GCP resource.
+This section describes how to execute an operational workflow on a Google Cloud resource.

 As an example, the following procedure shows how to run a workflow on an existing Compute Engine instance.